ismailkhan313/ismailkhan.xyz/content/islamic-studies/How Islam Works/07 - Inimitability.md

 ---
-title: 07 - Inimitability (i'jaz)
+title: 07 - Inimitability
 draft: false
 tags:
   - how-islam-works
 ---
 ## Inimitability: the greatest proof of the Quran